TimMcCool/scratchattach/README.md

 **Ignore exceptions:**

 By default, the request handler will ignore exceptions occuring in your requests.
-You can make it raise these exceptions instead:
+You can also make it raise these exceptions instead:
 ```py
 client = scratch3.CloudRequests(conn, ignore_exceptions=False)
 ```

 **Send more than two arguments:**

 The seperator used to join the different arguments is "&".
-To send more than two arguments from Scratch, join them using "&".
+To send more than three arguments from Scratch, join them using "&".

 **Change packet length and clouddata log URL:**